costafilhojoao/Research/Business Cycle Accounting; What have we learned so far/README.md

 ## Preparing data for BCA exercises

 Use [makeBCAdata.R](makeBCAdata.R) file for prearing your data. the script will generate the 'data.mat'file.
-Mot of the data is dowloaded directly in R. Consumption-tax data is loaded from the [tax.xlsx](tax.xlsx) file.
+Most of the data is dowloaded directly in R. Consumption-tax data is loaded from the [tax.xlsx](tax.xlsx) file.
 After that, type the following commands in Matlab:

 ``` matlab data
 load('data.mat')